wfpaisa/socketio-chat/README.md

 # Socketio chat
-A simple examples about chats using socket io
+Examples about simple chats using socket.io

 ## Build